JaradAng/Predicitive_Maintenance_Project/README.md

 ## Project Description

 -  Time is money during manufacturing.
 By prediciting whether or not a machine will fail and the type of failure, we are able to find the conditions which caused the failure.
 Predicting failure will eliminate downtime to repair broken equipment saving money from the machine parts and the labor required to do the repairs.
+This will help companies produce more good with less wasted capital, improving overall the overall bottom line for the company.

 ---